yohaoyu/data-analytics-visualization/projects.md

 - Rough results of analysis and/or visualization
 - Any problems or challenges you have had so far

 You do not need to prepare formal slides for the presentation.
+But please share your draft work **one day** ahead the presentation date.
 Instead, focus on clearly explaining your work so that your classmates can understand your approach and agree with your findings.
 The class and I will provide preliminary feedback on your work as well as how to appropriately wrangle your data sources.
 I expect that the feedback from myself and your classmates will be incorporated into your final project.